adamsilver/fdpb/05-Inbox-Management.md

 Select boxes are a menu of sorts.
 They present items for selection (like a menu) and they're an attractive option because browsers supply them for free.
 Even though select boxes look like menus and behave a little like them, they *aren't* menus.

 Select boxes are for input.
 That's why (forms that contain) select boxes&mdash;like any other input&mdash;must be accompanied by a submit button (to submit the choice).
-Not only is this by convention, but it's also in the Web Content Accessibility Guidelines (WCAG)[^]:
+Not only is this by convention, but it's also in the Web Content Accessibility Guidelines (WCAG)[^4]:

 > Changing the setting of any user interface component does not automatically cause a change of context.

 This compliments principle 4, *give control*.
 Conversely, select boxes that submit the form `onchange` *takes control away*.
 Unsuprisingly then, this causes problems for screen reader and keyboard users.
 On Chrome (Windows), for example, the form is submitted as soon as the user moves to the next option by pressing <kbd>down</kbd>.
-Getting to the option after that is either hard or impossible[^].
+Moving to the option is either hard or impossible.

 This is not a browser bug.
 It's just that some browsers are more forgiving than others.
 The forgiving ones only submit the form by pressing <kbd>space</kbd> or <kbd>enter</kbd>.
 As we know, not all browsers are alike or implement the specification in the same way.
 Therefore, forgetting about people who use a less forgiving browser is an act of exclusivity.

 Also, a select box is always collapsed even when space is available.
 But we want to make selection more conveninent when possible.
-We could use Javascript to create vastly different experiences on small and big screens, but this is an adaptive approach to design and goes against the very foundation of responsive design[^].
+We could use Javascript to create vastly different experiences on small and big screens, but this is an adaptive approach to design and goes against the very foundation of responsive design[^5].

 [!Show adapative layout differences](.)